 I can get pretty frustrated in my own quest for diet and nutrition information because a lot of credible experts say completely opposite things.
 I’ve read books that make complete sense to me and just as I’m about to incorporate those principles into my dietary philosophy, the next book I read completely contradicts my new information.
 But the second book makes so much sense to me too!
 Meat/no meat, grains/no grains, fruit/no fruit…ahhh!
 What’s a person to do?
 Juice cleanses are no exception and so I give you the juicing facts on the top 5 myths I hear about juice cleanses:

 1. Juicing Myth: I will lose 20lbs in 3 days on a Juice cleanse.

 FACT: This is just not possible.
-Yes, you will likely lose weight on a juice cleanse because you are taking in fewer calories than usual, but you will not shed all the extra weight you’ve been dying to lose and keep it off forever.
+Yes, you may lose weight on a juice cleanse because you are taking in fewer calories than usual, but you will not shed all the extra weight you’ve been dying to lose and keep it off forever.
 Juice cleansing is not a quick fix.
-It is a way to help your body detox and reset your taste buds and hunger cues.
+It is a way to help your body reset your taste buds and hunger cues.
 You will probably feel lighter, brighter, and refreshed, but having a massive weight loss expectation before starting a cleanse is setting yourself up for failure.

 2. Juicing Myth: If I'm not starving, I'm not cleansing.